System Design Space

 Where DNS matters most

-• Service discovery for clients and backend services
+• Service discovery for client and internal services

 • CDN routing and nearest edge selection